 Response to Comments: About an equal amount of commenters supported and opposed the proposed change, with opposing comments highlighting the tenant affordability gained by the 59% AMI average.
-Supporting comments indicated that this change would increase the number of eligible projects that will be able to apply for federal tax credits.
 Staff proposes this change in conformance to the federal standard.
 The existing state requirement that at least 10% of low income units be restricted to 50% AMI results in the 59% AMI average targeting for all 4% credit projects that do not utilize 70% and 80% AMI targeting.
 These projects are the majority of 4% credit applicants to TCAC, meaning the 59% AMI standard remains applicable to the majority of 4% credit projects receiving a tax credit allocation.